ozone-his/ozone-docs/docs/implementers/backup-restore.md

 ## Advanced configuration

-Restic provides a rich set of features and a backup storage backends, but Ozone supports only a small subset of the features and local path and S3 as the backup storage backends.
+Restic provides a rich set of features and backup storage backends, but Ozone supports only a small subset of the features and local path and S3 as the backup storage backends.
-Amond the supported features, you can set a password to protect the archives and configure data retention duration.
+Among the supported features, you can set the password to protect the archives or configure data retention duration.

 __Supported Configuration__